michael2008/ME-Live-Doc/docs/user-guide.md

 <img src="https://cloud.githubusercontent.com/assets/17921380/26623110/4165487c-461f-11e7-8182-a06471b19726.png" width="500">
 </p>

-ME-Live! contains two main parts, collaboration, and live streaming.
+MeshExpert Live! contains two main parts, collaboration, and live streaming.
 The collaboration within multiple devices which is achieved by delivering messages between these devices through HoloServer makes real-time synchronization of scenes on these devices a reality.
 Through camera shooting and capturing real scenes, while getting the mapping of spatial position by HoloLens on the tripod, live streaming is achieved by putting them into Live Controller in Workstation to carry out real-time 3D synthesis and then output onto screens through HDMI interface.

 ## RIG Installation